- Government’s cybersecurity

 It was created in 2009, originally as part of the NSA.
 Their mission statement reads,

-“USCYBERCOM plans, coordinates, integrates, synchronizes and conducts activities to: direct the operations and defense of specified Department of Defense information networks and; prepare to, and when directed, conduct full spectrum military cyberspace operations in order to enable actions in all domains, ensure US/Allied freedom of action in cyberspace and deny the same to our adversaries.”
+“USCYBERCOM plans, coordinates, integrates, synchronizes and conducts activities to: direct the operations and defense of specified Department of Defense information networks and; prepare to, and when directed, conduct full spectrum military cyberspace operations to enable actions in all domains, ensure US/Allied freedom of action in cyberspace and deny the same to our adversaries.”

 USCYBERCOM is not the only entity in the US military working on cyber defense and offense.
 Each branch of the service has its own CISO and cyber operations.